Interview: Johnny Depp

 Mutant Ninja Turtles, which destroyed us that first weekend.

-At least I can say: ‘It’s not my fault nobody saw Cry-Baby, because there was this really
+At least I can say: ‘It’s not my fault nobody saw Cry-Baby,

 sick turtle-karate-judo